Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 What is the best eSIM for Jamaica 2026?

-The best eSIM for Jamaica in 2026 is Holafly for most travelers — unlimited data on Digicel from $11.90/day or $29.90 for 5 days, with no daily cap.
-For fixed data, Nomad’s 5GB/$19 or 10GB/$34 on FLOW offers the best price-per-gigabyte.
-For budget trips and cruise stops, Saily starts at $8.99/1GB on both Digicel and FLOW.
-All prices USD, verified April 2026.
+The best eSIM for Jamaica in 2026 is Holafly for most travelers — unlimited data on Digicel from $11.90/day or $29.90 for 5 days, with no daily cap and 88,835 Trustpilot reviews.
+For fixed data, Nomad’s 5GB/$19 or 10GB/$34 on FLOW (4G) offers the best price-per-gigabyte with taxes included.
+For budget trips and cruise stops, Saily starts at $8.99/1GB on both Digicel and FLOW (97,400+ reviews).
+For calls+SMS with a local Jamaica number, Airalo is the only option.
+All prices USD, verified May 2026.

 Does eSIM work in the Blue Mountains Jamaica?

-eSIM works on the lower slopes and approach roads of the Blue Mountains, particularly on Digicel which has the most rural towers.
-Higher elevations and hiking trails above the cloud line get progressively weaker — the Blue Mountain Peak trail has near-zero signal for significant stretches, and at the summit expect nothing from any carrier.
-Download offline maps in Kingston before you go up.
-Holafly (Digicel) and Saily (dual-network) are the best options for this region.
-Verified April 2026.
+eSIM works on the lower slopes of the Blue Mountains, particularly on Digicel.
+Higher elevations get progressively weaker — the Blue Mountain Peak trail has near-zero signal at the summit.
+Holafly (Digicel) and Saily (dual-network with Digicel fallback) are the best choices for this region.
+Download offline maps in Kingston before heading up.
+Verified May 2026.

 Which carriers do eSIMs use in Jamaica?

-Jamaica has two main carriers: Digicel (market leader, strongest rural coverage) and FLOW (Cable & Wireless, faster in urban areas and resort corridors).
-Holafly uses Digicel exclusively.
-Nomad uses FLOW exclusively.
-Saily connects to both Digicel and FLOW with automatic network switching.
-Verified April 2026.
+Jamaica has two main carriers: Digicel (market leader, strongest rural coverage, wider tower footprint) and FLOW/Cable & Wireless (faster in urban areas and resort corridors).
+Holafly uses Digicel.
+Nomad uses FLOW (4G).
+Saily connects to both Digicel and FLOW with automatic switching.
+Airalo uses Digicel with calls+SMS.
+Verified May 2026.

 Is there eSIM coverage at Jamaica’s cruise ports?

-Yes.
-All four main cruise ports — Montego Bay (Sangster), Ocho Rios, Falmouth, and Kingston — have excellent 4G coverage on all three providers.
-A 1GB Saily plan ($8.99) is more than sufficient for a full port day.
-Verified April 2026.
+Yes — all four main cruise ports (Montego Bay, Ocho Rios, Falmouth, Kingston) have excellent 4G from all providers.
+A 1GB Saily plan ($8.99) covers a full port day.
+In open water between ports, no standard travel eSIM works — only GigSky satellite eSIM maintains connectivity at sea.
+Verified May 2026.

 Can I use a Jamaica eSIM in other Caribbean islands?